Pagure/pagure/doc/configuration.rst

 network storage), where file metadata access is expensive - having unpacked objects in repositories requires *a lot* of metadata reads.

-Note that the garbage collection is only run on repos that are not on repoSpanner.

 Defaults to: ``False``